Targeted Regularization for Causal Effect Estimation with Exponential Dispersion Family Outcomes: Experiments

 \subsubsection{Overall Performance}

 Table \ref{tab:binary results} presents the MAE of estimated ATE under binary treatment setting, while Table \ref{tab:continuous results} reports the AMSE of estimated ADCF under continuous treatment setting.
-Overall, our proposed method outperforms baselines, showing its effectiveness.
-And several key observations can be drawn from the results: \begin{itemize} \item Causal forest, Dragonnet and VCNet exhibit limited performance across all settings, since their loss functions are designed for Gaussian distribution and therefore do not align with the actual outcome distributions in the datasets. \item Dragonnet(adapt) and VCNet(adapt) perform better because they replaced the MSE loss in the original model with the negative log-likelihood corresponding to the distribution.
-For instance, the binary cross-entropy for the Bernoulli distribution ensures better alignment with the target distributions, leading to improved performance. \item Under the binary treatment setting, DINA-learner outperforms other baselines, since it is specifically designed to handle exponential family outcomes based on the R-learner framework.
-However, its partially linear assumption is relatively strong and may not be suitable for the datasets. \item Although no targeted regularization is applied, Ours (w/o. t-reg) still performs better than Dragonnet (adapt) and VCNet (adapt), indicating that the targeted regularization with distribution mismatch may degrade model performance. \item Ours achieves significant improvements across different settings, highlighting the effectiveness of the targeted regularization we designed for exponential family distributions. \end{itemize}
+Overall, our proposed method outperforms baselines.
+And several key observations can be drawn from the results: \begin{itemize} \item Causal forest, Dragonnet and VCNet exhibit limited performance across all settings, since their loss functions are designed for Gaussian distribution and therefore do not align with the actual outcome distributions. \item Dragonnet(adapt) and VCNet(adapt) perform better because they replaced the MSE loss in the original model with the negative log-likelihood corresponding to the distribution.
+For instance, the binary cross-entropy for the Bernoulli distribution ensures better alignment with the target distributions. \item Under the binary treatment setting, DINA-learner outperforms other baselines, since it is designed to handle exponential family outcomes based on the R-learner framework.
+However, its partially linear assumption is relatively strong and may not be suitable. \item Ours (w/o. t-reg) still performs better than Dragonnet (adapt) and VCNet (adapt), indicating that the targeted regularization with distribution mismatch may degrade model performance. \item DR Estimator performs worse than Ours, as the presence of $\hat{\pi}(\cdot)$ in the denominator of some terms causes it unstable in finite samples.
+Nevertheless, it remains highly competitive.This observation is consistent with findings in \citep{shi2019adapting, nie2021vcnet}. \item Ours achieves significant improvements across various settings, highlighting the effectiveness of the designed targeted regularization for EDF. \end{itemize}